LearnersGuild/curriculum-app/modules/Promises/README.md

 ## Skills

+- can use `.then` handle when a promise is fulfilled
-- can create a promise
+- can use `.catch` to handle when a promise is rejected
 - can explain when a promise is fulfilled or rejected
+- can use `.then` to chain promises (promise composition)
+- can use `.catch` to handle errors up a promise chain
 - can create a `new Promise`
-- can chain promises using `.then` (promise composition)
-- can use `.catch` to handle errors up the promise chain
 - can convert a function that uses callbacks into function that returns a Promise
 - can use `Promise.all()` to return a `Promise` that resolves when all of the promises in the provided iterable are resolved
 - can use `Promise.race()` to return a promise that resolves or rejects as soon as one of the promises in the provided iterable are resolved or rejected